dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/club/daos/unitedbloc.md

 title: UnitedBloc
 description: UnitedBloc is a collaborative DAO enhancing the Moonbeam ecosystem with tools, community engagement, and globally balanced RPC services.
 hero:
-  tagline: A collaborative DAO enhancing the Moonbeam ecosystem.
+  tagline: A Validators Collaborative DAO for the Moonbeam Ecosystem.
   image:
     file: ../../../../assets/hub/daos/united-block.png
   actions: